Beatriz González: La última mesa (The Last Table)

 This work was one of González's first furniture pieces out of her series of furniture works.
 It consisted of Leonardo da Vinci's Last Supper work that had been repainted onto metal sheets that were then mounted on a faux-wood dining table.
 González intentionally chose this particular work by Leonardo because of its popularity in Colombian culture, this image was commonly placed above the main entrance door as a good-luck charm against thieves.
 This work along with many of the others out of her furniture works had the intention of being a "representation of representations" not only through an effort to make universal art, but also to subvert the original function of the furniture itself.
-In this case, she intentionally takes all of the shadows and duller colors that made this work more European, and animated it more in hopes of making it more uniquely Latin American.
+In this case, she intentionally took all of the shadows and duller colors that made this work more European, and animated it more in hopes of making it more uniquely Latin American.

 Nací en Florencia (I was born in Florence)

-The full title of this work is Nací en Florencia y tenía 26 años cuando fue pintado mi retrato (esta frase pronunciada en una voz dulce y baja), translated to I was born in Florence and was 26 years old when my portrait was painted (this phrase pronounced in a low, sweet voice).
-In this work, González placed her own painting of da Vinci's Mona Lisa where the mirror would be on a very large and elaborate antique coat rack.
+The full title of this work is Nací en Florencia y tenía 26 años cuando fue pintado mi retrato (esta frase pronunciada en una voz dulce y baja), translated to I was born in Florence and was 26 years old when my portrait was painted (this sentence pronounced in a low, sweet voice).
+In this work, González placed her own painting of Leonardo da Vinci's Mona Lisa where the mirror would be on a very large and elaborate antique coat rack.
 She used the location of the would be mirror to frame her work so when the viewers look at the work they see an image of beauty recreated in a cheap, reproduced style.
 The long title of the work is in an additional effort to reveal its humorous and a potentially slightly erotic intent.